Orchestration

 Some errors stop retries immediately: agent binary not found, invalid workspace path, tracker authentication failure.
 These are non-retryable because they require operator intervention.
 No amount of waiting will make a missing binary appear.

 The handoff problem.
-Without a feedback channel, continuation retry creates a loop: agent finishes → issue still active → retry → agent finds no work → exits normally → retry again, indefinitely.
-Sortie solves this with tracker.handoff_state: on normal exit, if the issue is still active, the orchestrator transitions it to a non-active state like "Human Review."
+Without a feedback channel, continuation retry creates a loop: agent finishes β issue still active β retry β agent finds no work β exits normally β retry again, indefinitely.
+Sortie solves this with tracker.handoff_state: on normal exit, if the issue is still active, the orchestrator transitions it to a non-active state like “Human Review.”
 The issue leaves the active set, and the continuation loop breaks.
-If the transition fails — permissions, network error, misconfigured state name — Sortie degrades gracefully to continuation retry.
+If the transition fails β permissions, network error, misconfigured state name β Sortie degrades gracefully to continuation retry.
+On completion or failure, Sortie can also post a brief comment to the issue summarizing the session outcome β duration, turns completed, whether a retry is scheduled.
+These comments are off by default and configured independently for success and failure exits.
 And agent.max_sessions provides a hard ceiling as defense-in-depth: after N completed sessions for the same issue, the orchestrator releases the claim regardless of what the tracker says.

 The design philosophy: every failure path has a bounded resolution.
 No failure mode leads to infinite resource consumption.